The Bedfordshire Regiment in the Great War

 Cranley Charlton ONSLOW, CMG, CBE, DSO

-Cranley Onslow was born in 1869, the son of Hamilton Cranley Onslow (born 1836) and Henrietta Fanny Onslow (nee Musgrove).
+Onslow was born in 1869, the son of Hamilton Cranley Onslow (born 1836)

 He attended Dover College before joining the Royal Military College at Sandhurst in 1889, passing out and becoming a Second Lieutenant in the Bedfordshire Regiment on the 8th November 1889.
-On the 11th August 1891 Cranley was promoted to full Lieutenant and served in the Isaza Expedition in 1892 and at Chitral on the Northwest Frontier, where the 1st battalion stormed the Malakand Pass in 1895.
+On the 11th August 1891 Cranley was promoted to full Lieutenant and served in the Isaza Expedition in 1892 and at Chitral on the Northwest Frontier, where the 1st Battalion stormed the Malakand Pass in 1895.

 In 1904 Cranley married Sydney Alice Hastings Franklin and they had the following children - Cranley Cedric Franklin Onslow (born and died in 1906), Denzil Richard Cranley Onslow (1909 to 1963), Geoffrey Harold Onslow (1912 to 1940), Doreen May Onslow (died 1982), Margaret Vivien Onslow, Jocelyn Anne Sydney Onslow.